MerlinM5/ThreatCast/README.md

 # ThreatCast: AI-Based Network Attack Forecasting

 ## Overview
 ThreatCast is a unified, next-generation network traffic analysis and simulated threat detection platform, designed for speed and clarity in forensic investigation and real-time monitoring.
-Developed by Team **ZeroTrace** for Smart India Hackathon 2026.

 ## Features
 - **AI-Based Forecasting:** Predicts the likelihood of an attack in the upcoming time window using multi-feature behavioral profiling.